Gabriella Campadelli-Fiume

 Gabriella Campadelli-Fiume is a virologist with a primary research focus on herpes simplex virus, fusion and viral entry.
 She is a retired professor of virology from the University of Bologna, Italy.

 Education and research

-Gabriella Camapadelli-Fiume completed her doctorate of science (Sc.D.) at the University of Bologna, Italy.
+Gabriella Campadelli-Fiume completed her doctorate of science (Sc.D.) at the University of Bologna, Italy.
 Her specialization in virology was also completed at the University of Bologna.
 Campadelli-Fiume primarily researches Herpes simplex virus (HSV), particularly how it enters, assembles, and exits the cell during an infection.
 In addition, she is interested in how HSV is induced to enter the exocytic pathway.